Kullman Building Corporation: Diners

 Poirier's Diner is on the National Register of Historic Places listings in Providence, Rhode Island.
 The Munson Diner, originally located on Eleventh Avenue in Manhattan was relocated in 2005 to Liberty, New York, and listed on NRHP in 2006.
 Sam's Diner in Kill Devil Hills, North Carolina was listed on the National Register of Historic Places in 1999.

+The Birmingham Diner was located at US Rt1 and Rt202 referred to as Painters Crossroads until the 1960s until it was moved approximately 1.5 miles north, east side, of Rt 202.
+It remained there until the 1980s then was moved to Truckee California and is now known as “Jax at the Tracks”.
+It was a Kullman 1949 model.

 The company, as late as the 2000, brought on line new diner designs, including one recalling the industries early affiliation with railroad cars.
 The Blue Comet was a named passenger train operated by Central Railroad of New Jersey from 1929 to 1941 between the Jersey City and Atlantic City.

 Embassies

 In 1994, Kullman built a United States embassy building at its plant in Avenel and shipped it to Bissau, Guinea-Bissau.
 It was the first construction of an American embassy in the US.
 Other embassy projects followed in Ashgabat, Turkmenistan and Bishkek, Kyrgyzstan.
 All were, built, shipped, and assembled by American personnel with security clearances, enabling the State Department avoid security risks sometimes encountered with on-site construction in foreign countries.